 Forwarding rulesNoteTake note of the following items when you create ingresses:

-- The combination of a specific domain name and a specific path can be used as the address of only one Service.
+- The combination of a specific domain name and a specific path can be used as the address of only one service.

-- A Service can correspond to multiple combinations of domain names and paths.
+- A service can correspond to multiple combinations of domain names and paths.

 - You can create the same routing rules for different ingresses.

-domain name Specify the domain name to be accessed.
-Path Specify the path to be accessed.
+Path The path to be accessed.
 The path must start with a forward slash (/).
-Application Select the application to be accessed in the selected Kubernetes cluster from the drop-down list.
-Service Select the Service of the application service to be accessed from the drop-down list.
-Port Specify the service port.After the ingress is created, the ingress appears in the ingress list.
-You can perform multiple operations.
-For example, you can view the details of the ingress, modify the routing rules, and delete the ingress.
+Application The application to be accessed in the selected Kubernetes cluster.
+Select the required application from the drop-down list.
+Service name The service of the application to be accessed.
+Select the required service from the drop-down list.
+Service port The port of the service.After the ingress is created, the ingress appears in the ingress list.
+You can manage the ingress as needed.
+For example, you can view the details of the ingress, modify the routing rules, delete the ingress, and view the monitoring details of the ingress.

-Verify the result
+Verify the results